subhamk/mywebsite/content/home/about.md

 # About Me

-I am a postdoctoral scholar in economics at the [University of Reading](https://www.reading.ac.uk/economics/about/staff/k-subham.aspx), UK.
+I am a Teaching Fellow in Economics at the [University of Warwick](https://warwick.ac.uk/fac/soc/economics/staff/skailthya/), UK.
+I have obtained my Ph.D. in economics from the University of Reading.
 My research interests include development economics, political-economics, empirical industrial organisation and applied microeconometrics.